80 prison officers didn’t show up on day Daniel Khalife ‘escaped’

 Rishi Sunak’s government has revealed that 80 prison officers failed to show up for work HMP Wandsworth on the day terror suspect Daniel Abed Khalife allegedly escaped from the jail.

-Nearly four in 10 of the prison’s staff failed to turn up as expected, a Tory minister admitted – despite the government’s insistence that staff shortages were not a factor in the apparent security breach.
+Nearly four in 10 of the prison’s staff skipped shifts, a Tory minister admitted – despite the government’s insistence that staff shortages were not a factor in the apparent security breach.

 On Monday Khalife was charged with fleeing from HMP Wandsworth on 6 September by strapping himself to the underside of a food delivery lorry.